jakesvdw77/SocialMediaDemo/README.md

 # SocialMediaDemo
-Sample application to demostrate a simple social media feed.
+Sample a Java application to demostrate a simple social media feed.

+The Project was build in Eclipse as a Maven project

+The main Class is the com.socialmedia.SocialMediaFeed

+JUnit test is also included in the project com.socialmedia.TwitterTester

 How to run

 Using the run.bat file